-Recently I found myself saying often, “Ugh, this irritates me!“, or “She/he is SO annoying!”.
+Lately, I’ve found myself expressing my irritation.
+“Ugh, this irritates me!” or “She/he is so annoying!”
 I realized that I was irritated about someone or something way too often!
-Irritations are something we all face daily, and are an important part of our lives.
+Irritations are something we all face daily and learning how to handle them properly is an important part of our lives and relationships.

-I have found that most of my irritations come from one of three sources:
+I have found that being irritated mostly come from one of three sources:

-1. Circumstances – a small house, the car broke down, only one bathroom in the house, etc.
+1. My Circumstances – It could be a small house, the car that broke down, only one bathroom in the house, or the rain pouring down when it’s time to bring in the groceries.
+Our circumstances can easily stir up irritation in our hearts and minds.

-3. People – Many times I don’t see God’s hand in the people He brings into my lives, but who I cross paths with really is very significant
+3. Other People – This may go without saying, but oftentimes a wrong perspective on people causes more irritation than the people themselves.
+Many times I don’t see God’s hand in the people He brings into my life.
+And if I am not looking through God’s eyes, then I miss the fact that who I cross paths with really is very significant.

 Some irritations can be removed, or fixed.
 It’s the ones that aren’t in our power to remove – that person or thing – that are hard.

-In thinking about those irritations in my life, God spoke to me, and reminded me that the situations I can’t change are FULL of potential – depending on my response. (and THAT’S the difficult part!)
+In thinking about those irritations in my life, God spoke to me and reminded me of something.
+The situations I can’t change are full of potential – depending on my response. (and that is the difficult part!)

-Unfortunately, often my normal responses for those people, things, or situations that annoy me are:
+Unfortunately, my normal responses for those people, things, or situations that annoy me are not the best response.

 1. Blame the other person.